-A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got to a lot more to do’
+A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got a lot more to do’

 “The question for us is what are we going to do to take the next step?’’
 Wilson said.
 “And I think that’s what we’ve got to figure out as players and as coaches and as a whole organization as we continue to try to be the best in the world.’’

-Here are a few more notes from the players on locker clean out day.
+Here are a few more notes from the players on locker clean-out day.

-Wagner may skip Pro Bowl to have surgery
+Wagner might skip Pro Bowl to deal with injuries

-Wilson and Bobby Wagner were the only two Seahawks selected to play in the Pro Bowl Jan.
+Wilson and Bobby Wagner were the only two Seahawks selected to play in the Pro Bowl on Jan.
 26 in Orlando.
 Wilson said he will play.

-Wagner said he may not, saying he might have to have surgery on his knee and/or ankle, two body parts that bothered him at times throughout the season.
+Wagner said he might not, saying he might have to have some work done on his knee and/or ankle, two body parts that bothered him at times throughout the season.
 Exams Monday, he said, showed some things he hadn’t been aware of.

 “I’ll be taking care of my body,’’ Wagner said when asked his offseason plans.
-“There is a lot of stuff going on that I didn’t know about so I’ll taking care of myself health-wise.’’
+“There is a lot of stuff going on that I didn’t know about so I’ll be taking care of myself health-wise.’’

+Coach Pete Carroll, though, said he wasn’t sure if Wagner would need surgery.

+“He found out today that there was something he didn’t even know that he had,” Carroll said. “. … I don’t think it’s going to require surgery.
+He didn’t even know he was hurt.”

-Wagner, though, said none of it is major or would be a cause for concern for next season.
+Wagner said whatever the end result, none of it is major and shouldn’t be a cause for concern for next season.

-Whichever Seahawks play in the Pro Bowl will have familiar coaches as Seattle’s staff will coach the NFC team due to having been the team that lost in the divisional round of the playoffs that had the most wins.
+Whichever Seahawks play in the Pro Bowl will have familiar coaches as Seattle’s staff will coach the NFC team due to having been the team that lost in the divisional round of the playoffs that had the most victories.

 Linemen’s futures